seif3113/seif3113/README.md

 # Seif Ihab

 Full-stack engineer, backend at heart.
-Building scalable systems and APIs from Alexandria, Egypt.
+Building scalable systems and APIs from Egypt.

 ---